viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/README.md

 # Enhancing Meta-Research in Psychology via Generative AI

-Welcome to the official repository for sharing educational materials, tools, and methodologies developed under our research project.
+Welcome to the official repository for sharing educational materials, tools, and methodologies developed under our research project (APVV-24-0278).
 This initiative focuses on leveraging the capabilities of Large Language Models (LLMs) to optimize, streamline, and improve the credibility and scalability of meta-research in psychology and the broader social sciences.

 ---